 If you’re just using a laptop on a desk, the top part of the laptop screen where the camera eye is will be around shoulder level on most people.
 That means that the camera’s roughly hitting their sternum.
 You want it to be higher than that.
 You need to put the laptop up on a box to get the camera at eye level.

-There’s another thing to think about with how close you are to your camera.
-Some students are Zooming in on phones and small tablets because those have more reliable connectivity.
-So we have to bear in mind they might be looking at a very tiny version of us.
+Remember some students are joining class on phones or small tablets, so we have to bear in mind that they might be looking at a very tiny version of us.
 And we have to think: what data are we making available to them?
-Is it enough for them to get a sense of who we are?
-Or are we up too close or too far for them to get a good “read” on us from a small device?
+Are we up too close or too far for them to get a good “read” on us from a small device?

-Conversely, some students will have large monitors in their home or res hall setup, and if they’re looking at us on a big screen, we want them to see something fairly flattering.
-If you’re really close to your own camera, and a student has a high-res screen and enough bandwidth, they can tighten their focus to see your nose in gruesome detail – you better hope you don’t need your pores unclogged.
+Conversely, some students will be looking at us on a big screen, and we want them to see something fairly flattering.
+If you’re really close to your own camera, and a student has a high-res screen, they can tighten their focus to see your nose in gruesome detail.
 So sitting back from your camera can be much better than having your face right in there.

 Lately, I’ve got my webcam on a tripod to prevent this effect, set at about eye level.
 But you can improvise by putting your laptop on a box or a stack of books to get the level and the distance and the framing you want.